 Fraud and identity theft are a big problem for consumers.
 More than one million U.S. consumers are victims of fraud each year and more than 250,000 are victims of identity theft, according to data compiled by the U.S. Census Bureau.

 Credit-related fraud usually occurs when someone uses your existing credit card accounts to make purchases.
 These criminals may be using a physical credit card that has been lost or stolen, or simply the credit card number and other information on the account.
+Check out this AMA and this thread on Reddit to learn more about how the fraudsters operate.

 Credit card companies have entire units devoted to identifying spending and usage patterns that can indicate potential fraud.
 In some cases, your card issuer may contact you about unusual charges or freeze your account before things get out of hand.
 Thankfully, the major credit card networks all have 0% liability policies, so cardholders do not pay for fraudulent charges if the problem is caught soon enough.